One Way Mirror Film – How does it work?

 Many window films can produce a one way mirror effect.
 As a general rule, the darker and more reflective the film, the stronger the one way mirror effect will be, and the lower the lighting difference you will need before it becomes apparent.

-Standard Solar Films, such as ARC RSI20, need a 1:4 light ratio for the one way mirror effect to activate.
+Standard Solar Films, such as ARC RSI20, work best with a 1:4 light ratio in order for the one way mirror effect to activate.
 This is much lower than untreated glass.

 Dual Reflective Films, such as ARC DRE05, are “mirrored” one side, and neutral on the other.
-These films are effectively the above film, with an additional “tint” on the internal surface.
-This not only makes it less reflective in appearance on the internal surface, it also means the one way mirror effect activates with a lesser difference in light, with a ratio of only 1:3.
+These films are effectively the same as the above film, with an additional “tint” on the internal surface.
+Not only does this make the internal surface less reflective, the one way mirror effect is also activated with a lower light ratio of just 1:3.

-Lighter films, such as ARC DRE35 are designed for the home, are almost unnoticeable from the inside, yet can still deliver strong one way privacy during the day.
+Lighter films, such as ARC DRE35 which are specifically designed for homes, are almost unnoticeable from the inside looking out, but still have the ability to deliver strong one way privacy during the day.

 As a general rule, the greater the difference in light between the two sides, the stronger the one way mirror effect will be.
 When fitted to an external window, outside is usually brighter during the day, and will therefore see a mirror.
 Of an evening, we get the reverse effect.
 This is why it is sometimes called “Daytime Privacy Film” – as it only increases privacy during the day.

-However the mirror effect can be controlled to some extent, by artificially adjusting the lighting conditions either side of the mirror.
+However, one way mirror film can be controlled to some extent, by artificially adjusting the lighting conditions either side of the mirror.
 Obviously we are at the mercy of the sun for external windows, but internal panes offer more control.
 As long as one side is darker than the other, by the correct amount, the mirror will be apparent.

 This is why for example in FBI programmes where there is an interview room, there is always a very dark room that they view from.
 The interview room itself is usually very well lit.
 Although they go overkill on the lighting difference required, they are artificially creating conditions to ensure that the window always acts like a total one way mirror.